 PE (outdoor activities, sports and fitness)

-The MYP concludes, at age 16, with a set of optional formal e-assessment exams.
-These are the equivalent of a high quality GCSE and are accredited by Ofqual as such.
+The MYP itself concludes, at age 16, with a set of optional formal e-assessment exams.
+Each of these is equivalent to a GCSE and are accredited by Ofqual as such.
 The MYP is recognised throughout the world by universities and provides a great platform to move on to either the IB Diploma Programme or other qualifications such as A-Level.
 More information can be found here: Middle Years Programme of the IBO.

 ...with integrated outdoor education and practical learning...